Salvora/Novel-Ezy-Coin/README.md

 Once installed, the script will automatically run on the supported sites.
 You can unlock chapters by clicking on the coin elements or unlock all of them with the button.

 This script is designed to prevent spending more than required.
 Please, report any oversights.
 (I wasted a lot of coins to prevent double spending.)

 ## TO DO

-- Auto-unlocking
-- Pre-Load Chapters
-- avoid manipulating innerHTML with CSS

 ## Contributing